icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/invocation-pipeline.md

 want to compress the payloads of your requests, add a telemetry field to each request, add a timeout or deadline, or simply add logging.

-You can configure this processing by creating a chain of invokers--the invocation pipeline.
-Each node of this pipeline is an invoker that calls `invoke` on the next invoker in the pipeline.
-The last invoker in the pipeline is a connection managed by a ClientConnection or ConnectionCache.
-The other invokers are typically [interceptors](interceptor).
+A invoker implementation can call `invoke` on another invoker, which itself calls `invoke` on another invoker, etc.; the invoker used to make an invocation can be the head of a invoker chain or tree, known as a "invocation pipeline".

+There are 3 common types of invokers:

+ - **Leaf invoker**\
+   It's a leaf in the invocation pipeline that implements `invoke` without the help of another invoker.
+This leaf invoker is typically a connection or connection cache.

+ - **Interceptor**\
+    An [interceptor](interceptor) intercepts an invocation and forwards it to the "next" interceptor.
+IceRPC provides several built-it interceptors for logging, compression and more.

+ - **Pipeline**\
+    A [pipeline](pipeline) forwards a request through interceptors and a final invoker registered with this pipeline.

 ```mermaid
 ---